holdenkea/Get-Buckets/README.md

 For a recap of my data collection and model building process you can visit my [colab notebook](https://colab.research.google.com/drive/1WI-09Oz9cyWwPGClQgsOGs4Z_GwHAM_2?usp=sharing).

-If you want to skip the components section and see the full demo video, see [Demo Video](#demo-video).
+If you want to skip the components section and see the full demo video, see this section.
+[Demo Video](#demo-video).

 ## Components and Demo Videos